wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2024-2025 Rulebook.md

 - All bots must have at least one independently powered, 3D printed competition attachment that can seriously affect the operation of another bot.
 (Note: Bots that have an attachment that cannot cause significant damage to another bot will be seen as _not_ having a competition attachment.
 This includes flippers that move, but cannot move the weight of the bot with enough power to cause damage).
   - A wedge is permissible, as long as it is accompanied by an additional active competition attachment.
+  - Spinning weapons must come to a full stop within 60 seconds of the power being removed using a self-contained braking system
   - Competition attachments may be swapped between matches, but may require re-inspection.
   - There is no limit on the number of competition attachments on a particular bot.
   - **The following items are not permitted under any circumstances:**